This Season's Concerts:

-The 2018-2019 concert season, our fifty-seventh, is a fun-filled, whirlwind trip through some of the finest music ever written for symphonic band.
-We are excited that you will be part of our tradition of bringing the community high quality symphonic band music and outstanding soloists.
-Help us to share the “Tri-County experience” that has thrilled audiences for over 57 years.
+The 2022-2023 concert season, our sixty-first, is testament to our commitment to bring quality live music to our community.
+We are excited that you will be part of our tradition.
+Help us to share the “Tri-County experience” that has thrilled audiences for over 60 years.